Welcome! I’m Rachel Ellrich Miller and I am the owner and chef of Pistol Whipped Pastry, and the writer and photographer of Croissant In The City.

 I got a bachelor’s degree from Penn State in print and photojournalism, interned at the Pentagon in Press Operations, thinking I wanted to work in government or politics.
 While interning at the Pentagon, I would spend my nights and weekends eating all over DC, and cooking & baking in my tiny apartment in Alexandria, Va.
 My colleagues were the recipients of lots of weekend baked goods.
 One day before I left, one of the senior press ops guys pulled me aside, told me I was a breath of fresh air in the office, and that I had more to offer the world than sitting in a cubicle.
 He encouraged me to pursue what I truly loved.
 I worked for a private PR firm in DC for another year before I made the decision to move west to Arizona to be near my family, who were also moving to Arizona.

 I spent a couple years lost, before realizing I really wanted to be a food writer and photographer, so I attended Le Cordon Bleu for culinary school.
 Starting my culinary career in Thomas Keller’s Bouchon kitchen, I was able to hone my pastry and baking skills and build the foundation of my kitchen knowledge.
-I feel in the love with with pace and energy of the professional kitchen at Bouchon and knew that I needed to keep working in the restaurant industry, not just be a food writer.
+I fell in the love with with pace and energy of the professional kitchen at Bouchon and knew that I needed to keep working in the restaurant industry, not just be a food writer.
 Missing the Arizona desert, I headed back to Phoenix, taking a position at True Food Kitchens, a health food restaurant.